Komdosh/CrackingTheCodingInterview/1-arrays-strings/README.md

 ## 3. URLify

-Write a method to replace all spaces in a string with '%20'.
-You may assume that the string has sufficient space at the end to hold the additional characters, and that you are given the "true" length of the string.
+Write a method to replace all spaces in a string with `%20`.
+You may assume that the string has sufficient space at the end to hold the additional characters, and that you are given the `true` length of the string.
 (Note: If implementing in Java, please use a character array so that you can perform this operation in place.)

 <details>